vkamenskikh/ipcounter/README.md

-Application read a text file and calculate amount of rows and unique IPs The file format:<pre>
+The application reads a text file and calculates amount of rows and unique IPs The file format:<pre>
   145.67.23.4
   8.34.5.23